-Remember maternity leave gives you the chance to recover from your pregnancy and childbirth.
+Maternity leave is an important time for new mums.
+It gives you the chance to recover from your pregnancy and childbirth.
+You will need it!
 It also gives you invaluable time to bond with your baby and learn how to look after them in a safe and loving environment.
-Those first few days, weeks and months you spend with your new baby are truly precious so take advantage of the time you’re allowed to take and don’t miss out on them.
+The first few days, weeks and months you spend with your little one are truly precious, so take full advantage of the maternity leave you’re entitled to.

 How does maternity leave affect your other employment benefits?

 When you are on maternity leave you are still eligible for any benefits you'd usually get if you were working as normal.
-That includes things like payments into a pension and private healthcare.
-Even your annual holiday should mount up as usual.
+This includes things like pension contributions and private healthcare.
+Even your holiday time should be counted up as normal.
 So don’t be distracted from spending time with your baby worrying about what you might be losing out on.
-Just enjoy the time you have!
+Just enjoy the time you have with your little one.

-If your employer can't make your work conditions suitable they have to give you time off on full pay, no matter how long you've been working there.
-Don’t feel pressurised into taking risks or working in an unsafe environment – your baby and your health is what matters most.
+If your employer can't make your work conditions suitable, they have to give you time off on full pay, no matter how long you've been working there.
+Don’t feel pressured into taking risks or working in an unsafe environment – your baby and your health are what matters most.